 - feasibility studies, business cases, reports and development plans - costs for works undertaken and/or goods supplied by the applicant, its employees or related entities, including the preparation of the application.
 N.B.
-Designs and reports required for submission, as listed above, can count towards the applicant's co-contribution to project costs. - operational expenditure, including overheads, wages, utilities, repairs, and maintenance, or statutory obligations (i.e. tax obligations etc) - non-cash expenses according to generally accepted accounting principles such as depreciation, amortisation or opportunity costs - furniture and non-fixed fittings - retrospective funding, where projects have been completed or have commenced prior to the application being submitted - projects undertaken on behalf of third parties.
+Designs and reports required for submission, as listed above, can count towards the applicant's co-contribution to project costs. - operational expenditure, including overheads, wages, utilities, repairs, and maintenance, or statutory obligations (i.e. tax obligations etc) - non-cash expenses according to generally accepted accounting principles such as depreciation, amortisation or opportunity costs - furniture and non-fixed fittings - projects where, at the time of the grant application, a contract for the proposed project has already been executed with a building contractor or construction has commenced - projects undertaken on behalf of third parties.